*Please don't unfriend me, I'm so lonely....

 So let's pick apart this ham-fisted clod of a summer movie, shall we?

-The special effects in this movie looked amazing at the time and for the most part still look at least pretty good twenty years later.
+The special effects in this movie looked amazing at the time and for the most part still look at least pretty good a quarter-century later.
 Some of the compositing is a little messy, particularly when they show the Earth from space, but the alien craft are still convincing, the model work (which I almost always prefer over excessive CG) looks tangible and believable, and there are multiple shots in the first hour or so that still hold up.

 |This part still works|